 The carrying value of goodwill is determined based on the excess of the purchase price of acquisitions over the estimated fair value of tangible and intangible net assets.
 Goodwill is not amortized but is evaluated annually by management for impairment.
-There were no impairment charges in 2009, 2008 or 2007.
+Our analysis is based on a combination of the income approach, which estimates the fair value based on future discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
+Under the income approach the Company used a discounted cash flow which requires Level 3 inputs such as: annual growth rates, discount rates based upon the weighted average cost of capital and terminal values based upon our stock market multiples.
+There were no impairment charges in 2010, 2009 or 2008.